 I remember waking up one morning just like a former co-worker did, and saying to myself, I can no longer do this.
 All motivation to get up and force myself to commute to work was gone.
 It was if someone zapped me with a Star Trek ray gun, and took every ounce of energy out of me.

 When I told my dad all about how I had nothing left to lose and had to leave the job, all he could say was, but you decided to leave your job.
-It felt like he didn’t have a clue as to how I was feeling and didn’t seem to care.
-He either didn’t see the pain I was feeling in my eyes or just doesn’t have the ability to identify such an emotion.
+It felt like he didn’t have a clue about how I was feeling and didn’t seem to care.
+He either didn’t see the pain I was feeling in my eyes or just doesn’t have the ability to show such an emotion.

 Lost That Loving Feeling